yfdyh000/SimpleProxy/README.md

   - 5.1) profile stands for Profile\SimpleProxy\
   - 5.2) firefox stands for Mozilla Firefox\browser\SimpleProxy\
   - 5.3) winuser stands for %UserProfile%\SimpleProxy\
-- 6) You can modify your rules by click "Edit Rulelist **"
+- 6) You can modify your rules by click "Edit: Rulelist **"
   - 6.1) You need to click "save" before you close the "editor" if any modification has been done
-  - 6.2) Subscriptions can not be modified
+  - 6.2) Subscription(s) can not be modified
-- 7) You can clear the profile which is no longer in use by press "Clear Profile **"
+- 7) You can clear the profile which is no longer in use by press "Clear: Profile **"

 ==